Application Process and Approvals - SOP 1.9.a

 • The principal investigators.

 • Sponsor staff such as contact point for union, scientific contact point and public contact point.
+All three functions may be held by the coordinating investigator, or not.

 All personal data included in metadata of a file should be removed, see Guide on CTIS common features.